MicrosoftDocs/VBA-Docs/api/Excel.Series.PictureType.md

 ## Example

-This example sets series one in Chart1 to stretch pictures.
+This example sets series one on Chart1 to stretch pictures.
 The example should be run on a 2D column chart with picture data markers.

 ```vb